lazyrabbitt/KerberosSSO/README.md

 ## Installation

-Copy the extension to phpBB/ext/LazyMod/LDAPADV
+Copy the extension to phpBB/ext/LazyMod/KerberosSSO

-Go to "ACP" > "Customise" > "Extensions" and enable the "LDAP Advance" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Kerberos SSO with LDAP Lookup" extension.

 ## License